aristofun/py-agender/README.md

 # Additional options & methods in PyAgender source
 ```

-Don't forget to download pretrained weights of using source code DIY style.
+Don't forget to download pretrained weights if using source code DIY style.

 ## TODO:
 - add options (like STDIN input, output formatters etc.) for useful commandline